Drop-down list in Excel

 6. Click OK to create the drop-down list.

-Step-by-step guide to insert a drop-down list in Excel
+Steps to create a drop-down list

 1. First, we have to create a sheet with all the names of our products for further calculations.